Research support

 Transitional agreements are also known as Read and Publish agreements.
 They provide access to the publisher's subscription journals while also allowing our researchers to publish research articles with that publisher immediately open access (OA) without any article process charges (APCs) or with discounted/capped APCs.

-- Lead authors who conducted research while at York St John but are no longer affiliated with the institution and have York St John co-authors will be considered on a case-by-case basis.
+Staff who conducted research and submitted the related research output while at York St John but are no longer affiliated with the institution and have York St John co-authors will be considered on a case-by-case basis, considering the other criteria.

 The University currently have deals with 9 publishers.

-The library is unable to provide full lists of Read and Publish journals on an individual basis.
-This is due to the number of journals across the nine publishers and possibility of journals changing open access model.
+The Library is unable to provide full lists of Read and Publish journals on an individual basis.
+This is due to the number of journals across the 9 publishers and possibility of journals changing open access model.

 We recommend searching the publisher platforms in the first instance.
 Please confirm with ray@yorksj.ac.uk prior to submission to ensure that the journal is eligible.

-- Unlimited immediate OA publishing of research articles and conference proceedings in ACM Open titles.
+Unlimited OA publishing of research articles and conference proceedings in ACM Open titles.

-- Unlimited immediate OA publishing in CUP hybrid and wholly Gold journals.
+Unlimited OA publishing in CUP hybrid and wholly gold journals.

-- Unlimited immediate OA publishing in Elsevier hybrid journals including the Cell Press and Lancet titles.
+Unlimited OA publishing in Elsevier hybrid journals including the Cell Press and Lancet titles.

 Please contact RaY (ray@yorksj.ac.uk) before submitting a publication using this deal.
 This is to confirm which journals are eligible for the deals.

-- Immediate OA publishing in Oxford University Press journals, subject to a consortium cap.
+OA publishing in most Oxford University Press journals, subject to a consortium cap.

 Unlimited immediate OA publishing in 7 PLOS journals: